funkycochise/Coin-Op/README.md

 User scripts to generate these folders on yous Mister SD card.

-No Beta core available on these archives, only mras.
-But obviously they won't work without your cores.
+No Beta core available on these archives